Nepenthes development setup on Mac OS X

 Install Ruby

 Use rbenv and ruby-build to install Ruby.
-We always require the latest ruby versions, and you can check which version is required by checking the Gemfile for the ruby "~> X.Y"
+We always require the latest ruby versions, and you can check which version is required by checking the Gemfile for the ruby "~> X.Y" statement.
+At the time of writing, this version is "3.2.3"

 Install rbenv and ruby-build